-We could all use extra cash from time to time to pay for stuff like family vacations or a tank of gas.
+We could all use extra cash occasionally to pay for stuff like family vacations or a gas tank.
 Fortunately, there are plenty of side gigs, from Uber to Instacart to taking surveys online.
 Tap or click here for 15 new ways to make extra cash.

 You read that right.
 There’s an online company that will compensate you for jury duty.
 These aren’t actual trials, of course, but rather mock ones.
 Interested?
 Here’s how to get paid for online jury duty.